rmoestl/C-3PO/README.md

 ## Requirements

 C-3PO requires a Java 8 JRE installed on you computer.
-Upon installation you also need Gradle 2.12 installed.
+Upon installation you also need Gradle installed.
+C-3PO has been tested with Gradle 3.0 and 2.12.

 ## Setup